 Function of Beauty Hair Serum

-I’ve also used this on damp hair in place of my usual hair oil and it did a great job of moisturizing and softening my hair.
+I’ve also used this on damp hair in place of my usual hair oil and it did a great job of hydrating and softening my hair.
 For those who don’t want to use a million hair products, this little bottle will do it all.

 Function of Beauty vs Prose vs Formulate

-Are custom formulas worth it?
+Are personalized products worth it?